-- " The records of children contain the following: - The name and date of birth of the child. - The date on which the child first attended the service. - The date on which the child stopped attending the service. - The name and address of the child's parent or guardian and a telephone number where that parent or guardian (or a relative or friend of the parent or child) can be contacted during the hours of operation. - Authorisation for collecting the child.
+- " The records of children enrolled contain the following: - The name and date of birth of the child. - The name and address of a parent or guardian and a telephone number where that parent or guardian (or a relative or friend of the child) can be contacted during the hours of operation. - Authorisation for collecting the child.
 This includes: - The name(s), address(es) and contact number(s) of the person(s) who is authorised to collect the child. - Written authorisation from the parent or guardian allowing the child to be released by the service into the care of the authorised person.

-- Photo identification or an agreed password or code for any person not known to the service who has permission to collect the child. - Proof that the authorised person is aged 16 or over. - " Details are recorded of any illness, allergy or additional need(s) the child has, together with all the information relevant to the provision of specific care or attention. - " If there is an Individual Care Plan in place, this information is included with the child's records. - " The name and telephone number of the child's registered medical practitioner is included. - " A record of any immunisations the child has had is included. - " Written parental or guardian consent is included to allow the child to have appropriate medical treatment if there is an emergency. - " Entries in the children's records are factual, consistent, accurate and reviewed. - " The record has been updated if the child's information changes.

-" Each entry in the child's record is signed by the person making the entry.
-See Regulation 19.
+- Photo identification or an agreed password or code for any person not known to the service who has permission to collect the child. - Proof that the authorised person is aged 16 or over. - " Details of any illness, allergy or additional need(s) the child has, together with all the information relevant to the provision of special care or attention. - " Entries in the children's records are factual, consistent and accurate. - " Each entry in the child's records is signed by the person making the entry.